 Calpe sells insurance both as a co-insurer in support of other insurers and as either a sole insurer or coparticipant through partnerships with managing general agents ("MGAs").
-Since inception the focus of the portfolio has been the UK & Irish motor market, with 100% of income in motor classes.
+Since inception, the focus of the portfolio has been the UK & Irish motor market, with 100% of income in motor classes.
 Calpe underwrites a mixed portfolio of risks across the motor market from personal lines to commercial risks, with the intention of maintaining a diverse portfolio of niche risks, avoiding over-dependence on any one sector.
+During 2018, Calpe was able to expand its portfolio further with the addition of a new MGA that writes Employers' Liability and Public Liability business in the United Kingdom and Republic of Ireland.